 An enterprise-level storage array is for configurations that contain hundreds of servers.
 It can process server compute power to handle huge amounts of data transactions per second.
 A midsize or low-end storage array is a stripped down version for environments with only a few servers.

 Read an expert review of IBM's DS8870 enterprise storage array platform for SAN environments and highly virtualized infrastructures.

 Read about all the features and benefits of HP 3PAR StoreServ 7000 series enterprise SAN arrays and file controller.

-Continue Reading About storage array
+Continue Reading About storage array (disk array)

 Dig Deeper on Disk arrays

 What applications are best suited for hybrid or all-flash storage arrays?